 Having an idea of who will be staying in the property (in addition to the prospective tenant) is an important question to ask.
 It can quickly let you know if the number of intended inhabitants for the home is even feasible.
 Does it make sense given the size of the place?
 And more importantly, is it legally possible or are building codes or laws violated?

-Establish what you are comfortable within your home and be sure to communicate your expectations early.
-Some buildings also have restrictions on pets and the number of pets in a given home or someone in your family may have an allergy.
+You have probably established what you are comfortable with in your home when you created your home listing.
+Be sure to communicate your expectations and any restrictions on pets and the number of pets in your home or building.

 If the property in question is not set up to have pets stay or one of your house rules is “no pets,” asking this question early can quickly eliminate any prospective tenants looking to bring their animals with them or can alert them that they may need to find an alternative place for their pet if they are planning a short stay.